aaron-grau/curic/javascript/readings/jquery-06-event-delegation.md

-delegation, jQuery will reset `event.currentTarget` to be the item `li` item. jQuery will set `event.delegateTarget` to be `ul.cool-things`. `event.target` will be the item that was triggered the mouseover event: it could be an `li`, or it could be an item further nested in the `li`.
+delegation, jQuery will reset `event.currentTarget` to be the item `li` item. jQuery will set `event.delegateTarget` to be `ul.cool-things`. `event.target` will be the item that was triggered by the mouseover event: it could be an `li`, or it could be an item further nested in the `li`.
 For instance:

 ```html